Justin McBride: Music career

 In 2007, McBride started a career as a country music singer.
-Just a week before the 2007 PBR Finals, he released his debut album, Don't Let Go.
+Just a week before the 2007 PBR World Finals, he released his debut album, Don't Let Go.

 On August 14, 2009, he performed at the Grand Ole Opry.

 On October 19, 2010, McBride released his first live CD/DVD, Live at Billy Bob's Texas, which includes the single "Tonight Ain't the Day".

 In October 2012, McBride released his second studio album, Everybody Loves a Cowboy.